 A laptop can be borrowed for 3 hours from the Firestone Circulation desk or from Marquand Library.
 Machines are equipped with the Microsoft Office suite of software and cables (long and short) for connecting to the Internet at worktables throughout the library.
 You can print from your laptop to a PHAROS Print Release Station.

-In order to gain full access to Princeton's wireless network, you must register your wireless device with OIT or contact Carolyn Hoeschele, the computer support person for the Program in Hellenic Studies.
-Her email address is: firstname.lastname@example.org and her telephone number is: 258-0808.
+In order to gain full access to Princeton's wireless network, you must register your wireless device with OIT's Host Database or contact Carolyn Hoeschele, the computer support person for the Program in Hellenic Studies (email@example.com).

 PHAROS Print Release Stations are available on the 1st, B and C Floors of Firestone Library.